josemarluedke/initjs/README.md

       'Update': 'Edit' # Respond the Update action with the Edit.
 ```

-You can add more action for change it if you need.
+You can change these actions or add more if you need.

 Also you can disable this feature if ypu don't need it, just set `false` to `respond_with` variable.